s4ke/Master-Thesis/src/md/004-relwork.md

 Other task parallel Haskells related to Eden, GpH, and the `Par` Monad include: HdpH [@Maier:2014:HDS:2775050.2633363; @stewart_maier_trinder_2016] is an extension of `Par` Monad to heterogeneous clusters.
-LVish [@Kuper:2014:TPE:2666356.2594312] is a communication-centred extension of the `Par` Monad.
+LVish [@Kuper:2014:TPE:2666356.2594312] is a communication-centred extension of the `Par` Monad and is based on monotonically growing data structures.

 ## Algorithmic skeletons

 \label{sec:relWorkAlgorithmicSkels}

-Algorithmic skeletons were introduced by @Cole1989.
+The idea of Algorithmic skeletons were introduced by @Cole1989.
 Early publications on this topic include @DANELUTTO1992205, @darlington1993parallel, @botorog1996efficient, @Lengauer1997
 and @Gorlatch1998.
 @SkeletonBook consolidated early reports on high-level programming approaches.